Global Education Week 2021

 Social Justice Concentration

 The week was kicked off with a introduction to our new Social Justice Concentration!
 The Social Justice Concentration is designed for students who wish to explore issues of equity, whether focused on economics, race, gender, the environment, or any host of justice concerns.
-Learn more about the concentration here.
+Learn more about the social justice concentration.

 Netflix Watch Party

 The community enjoyed a Netflix watch party for Out of Many, One.
 Through the lens of five immigrants who are on their journey to U.S. citizenship, this film depicts some of the many threads that continue to weave the tapestry that is America.
 It is a reminder of its national motto, “E Pluribus Unum”, Out of Many, One.
-View the trailer here.
+View the trailer Out of Many, One trailer.